Cart

 How to Choose the Proper Battery for Your Solar Application

 On many occasions, the size of the system that you are making dictates the voltage based on your component configuration.
 Choose your voltage carefully since it can be difficult to change after you built your system.
-Here is a quick guide to help you determine which battery voltage is best for your system.
+Here is a quick guide to help you determine how to choose the proper battery for your solar application.

 12-Volt Battery Systems